What is LMI

 - Our Demographics, or HR Trends and Insights, use current or historical data collected from industry and other sources.
 They explore workforce conditions and demographic trends within the industry.
 They may include labour market statistics, supply data, in-demand jobs, hiring locations or best practices for attracting and retaining workers.

-- Exploration and Production (E&P): Activity for conventional and unconventional oil and gas reserves excluding oil sands
+- Exploration and Production (E+P) sub-sector: Activity for conventional and unconventional oil and gas reserves excluding oil sands

-- Oil sands: Extraction, production and upgrading of bitumen
+- Oil sands sub-sector: Extraction, production and upgrading of bitumen

-- Oil and Gas Services: Contracted exploration, extraction and production services to the E&P, oil sands and pipeline sectors (excluding manufacturing and supply of oil and gas-related equipment and products).
+- Oil and Gas Services sub-sector: Contracted exploration, extraction and production services to the E+P, oil sands and pipeline sectors (excluding manufacturing and supply of oil and gas-related equipment and products).
 There are three different types of services:

 - Petroleum services include well services, oilfield construction and maintenance, production and transportation services.